emimontesdeoca/emimontesdeoca.github.io/about.md

 I'm a full stack developer based on Tenerife, Spain.
 I do enjoy coding as a hobby and as a work, but the best part of coding is using it with my keyboards.
 I'm a proud owner of different IBM Model M, Topre's HHKB and many more keyboards.

-Also I'm a proud member of the PCMR.

-You can find my resume in spanish [here](https://drive.google.com/open?id=1idOWXUlALiJ6VXLn-pBlxboxDwjZFGv-).

 <!--